 By concentrating on your aperture setting, the camera will automatically change your shutter speed.
 It will also set your ISO, as long as it is set to Auto ISO.

 This is best for cold weather where you only want to focus on the minimal changes.
-Let changes means less fingers out in the cold.
+Let changes mean fewer fingers out in the cold.

 3. Rely on Your Histogram to Check the White Balance